autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 ## Proposed Tasks for the 5th year project

-The 5th year project will focus on Bla bla

 The following tasks are proposed for the specialization project:

 * Data consolidation.
 Do interesting data exist?
 Make experiments or use Gemini Autoferry.